 Does the signature box look like this photo?

 You may have given your financial information to an unregulated tax preparer.
 Most importantly, make sure your tax professional signs your return with their informations and their PTIN.
 Ascension Financial Services signs every tax return that goes out of our offices.
 We are ethical.
+Do you need to file a tax return?
+Click here to see our rates.
+If you’re ready to file schedule a consult.

 Where to Find a Tax Preparer